Set the Time with NTP

 => sync ntp backgroundto have the Call Server date and time update automatically (stop ntp background to disable).

+NTP must be disabled to make changes in LD 2.
 Refer to Setting Time and Date for more details.

 NTP server check: